Habibsultani/LMS_project/README.md

   - Author assignment (**N–N relationship**)
 - Automatically insert a **new author** if it does not already exist
 - Update book information
-- Delete books (blocked if active borrow exists)
+- Delete books (blocked if an active borrowing exists)
 - Search books by:
   - Book name
   - Author name